jesusrmz19/jesusrmz19/README.md

 ## Hola 🤙🏼

-My name is Jesús and I'm a self-taught freelance frontend web developer based in Guadalajara, México.
+My name is Jesús and I'm a self-taught freelance web developer based in Guadalajara, México.

 ### 🚀 Latest Stuff...